ScottRFrost/SimpleSFTPSyncCore/README.md

 # SimpleSFTPSyncCore
-Download files ONCE from a remote SFTP, even if you move or delete the files from the download location
+Download files **ONCE** from a remote SFTP server, **even if you move or delete the files from the download location**

+After downloading, the files are moved based on [TheMovieDB](https://api.themoviedb.org) genres (for movies) and series titles (for tv series).

 This is the new .NET Core version of [SimpleSFTPSync](https://github.com/ScottRFrost/SimpleSFTPSync), which now uses SQLite instead of MS SQL Compact.

+As always, input is appreciated!

+# Usage
+Edit the included config.json and then just run the binary

+In Windows
+    Just execute SimpleSFTPSyncCore.exe without any parameters

+In Linux:
+    chmod +x SimpleSFTPSyncCore
+    ./SimpleSFTPSyncCore

+# Command Line move / copy
-It also has command line options to move or copy .mkv files (with genre and smart renaming).
+It also has command line options to move or copy existing .mkv files (with genre and smart renaming):

     Usage: dotnet SimpleSFTPSync.dll {options}
     No options - Begin main sync